Payday Loan Interest Rates: Here's What You Need to Know

 DebtHammer may be able to help.

-The interest rate is the fee you pay for using the lender’s money.
-The higher it is, the more expensive the loan is.
+The interest rate on a payday loan is the “finance charge” you pay for using the lender’s money.
+The higher the loan fee, the more expensive the loan is.
 Interest rates are compared by using an annual percentage rate or APR, which puts all the loans you’re comparing on equal terms.

 Here are the interest rates for some common forms of loans.

-Lenders that don’t do credit checks, like title, payday, and tribal lenders, tend to have very high interest rates.
+Lenders that don’t do credit checks, like title, payday, and tribal lenders, have very high interest rates unless you live in a state with a strict rate cap.

 Pro tip: Those interest rates impose crushing costs.
 The Pew Charitable Trusts reports that the average borrower takes five months and multiple loan rollovers to pay off their loans.
 If your APR is 662%, taking five months to pay will mean paying $1,001 to pay off a $300 loan.